mrowrpurr/McmRecorder/README.md

 - https://www.nexusmods.com/skyrimspecialedition/mods/61719

-> This page documents the _scripting language_ and is targeted at modlist authors.
+> This page documents the _macro scripting language_ and is targeted at modlist authors.

 ## JSON Files